zeph-yr/AccessAbility/README.md

-# AccessAbility
+﻿# AccessAbility
 **Not all of us can play with two hands or arms, or dive to avoid walls, but that shouldn't stop any of us from being able to enjoy the game!**
 **A true one-hand and sitting-friendly mod.
 Play any map.
-With only the blocks of your color-choice.
-In their original patterns.
+With only the blocks of your color-choice in their original patterns.
 Turn off wall-damage.
 Remove crouch walls.
 Unbreakable bombs.**

-This mod allows you to play the original map with the Red, Blue, or all blocks turned off.
+This mod allows you to play the original map with the Red, Blue, or all blocks and other elements turned off without forced score reduction.
+I want to make this game as accessible and enjoyable for as many of us as possible.
+It's your game, your ability, and your definition of skill and fun :)

 Supports Left and Right Hand playersettings, Multiplayer, OST and DLC, Practice Mode, Custom and Base Campaigns.
 For BS 1.18.3+

 ## How Is This Different From AlternativePlay?